HELGI'S EARLY LIFE

 From Hockenheim, Helgi moved to Heidelberg, where she worked for the American Red Cross Club in a former museum.
 Her task was to organise concerts for the Americans.
 This was not taxing work.
 It supplied her with free food and accommodation.
 Downstairs the Americans had access to free coffee and doughnuts.
 Helgi had enough free doughnuts to last her the rest of her days.

 She moved to Stuttgart, where she studied genetics at the Hohenheim University, which has the oldest agricultural science faculty in the world.
 After completing this course, she was about to start on chemistry when she heard that the Australians wanted to send a ship of displaced persons to Australia.
-She got herself on the interview list by contacting a cousin who was working with UNRRA
+She got herself on the interview list by contacting a cousin who was working with UNRRA.

-This 1845 lithograph by JH Renz shows the main building of the
+This 1845 lithograph by JH Renz shows the main building of the University of Hohenheim as it still is today, so certainly as it was when Helgi studied there |

 A Canadian team had already interviewed her and declared her to be a suitable migrant, but Canada had not begun moving those they had selected.
 In comparison to the Canadians, the Australians had easy tests.
-Helgi did her best to make sure that she was on that first ship, because she was always hungry.

 Her trip on the General Stuart Heintzelman was very good, indeed lovely.
 She passed the time playing chess, reading and sunbaking.
 Her recollection of Fremantle and Perth is that they were beautiful and clean.
 Like some of the other Estonian women, she found the Kanimbla filthy.
 She remembers cockroaches in the soup on board this Australian Navy vessel.

-In Bonegilla she shared a room with another Estonian, Helvi Liiver.
+In Bonegilla she shared a room with another Estonian, Helmi Liiver.
 When they reached their allocated room, they found it smelly, so they put down their suitcases and started to clean with scrubbing brushes and sandsoap.
 They found that the seats had been smeared with fat and there were rat droppings as well.

 Having cleaned the room to the best of their ability, the two young women went to have a shower.
 A large animal perching on a wooden beam in the shower facilities startled them.
 Despite its sharp claws, it turned out to be a relatively tame camp possum.